Ryczypisk/Spiewnik-Ryczypiska/README.md

 - open the main.ux file
 - build
 - when everything went ok than you should see main.pdf as result of build

+Credentials:
+% Śpiewnik Ryczypiska
+% by Michał Chojaczyk
+% based on project of AKZ AGH by Krzysztof Kordal
+% compiler: LuaLaTeX / pdfLaTeX